Airport Shuttles

 If you’re looking to pinch pennies, taking the bus (with transfers in Homestead or Florida City) is your best bet.
 Fares are generally under $10, but expect a 4–5 hour journey, depending on connections.

-How long is the drive compared to public transport?
+How long is the drive by car compared to public transport?

 Driving from Miami to Marathon—about 109 miles—takes just over two hours.
 Public transit options, such as Greyhound or Dade-Monroe Express (301), will take longer, but spare you the hassle of traffic and parking.

-Are there direct buses between Miami and Marathon?
+Are there direct buses between Miami to Marathon?

 Not exactly.
 Most routes require a change in Florida City or Big Pine Key, so be prepared for at least one transfer along the way.